beshubh/writings/tech/scaling-messaging.md

 await addJobToQueue('messages:bulk', 'process_bulk_job', data, { timeout: 300 }) // 300 seconds
 ```

-But this only solves for the timeout re-delivery problem that too assuming it finished under 300 seconds.
+But this only solves for the timeout re-delivery problem that too assuming it finishes under 300 seconds.
-If for some reason re-delivery happened we will still sitting ducks.
+If for some reason re-delivery happened after 300 seconds we will still sitting ducks.

 **Idempotency**
 An operation is idempotent if it has the same result no matter how many times it's applied.

-To make our processing idempotency we can introduce a parameter in our jobData document or relation `is_processed` we will mark this value as `true` once the all the messages are sent and at the start of process job we will check if this value is true or false if it's true we will terminate the job.
+To make our processing idempotency we can introduce a parameter in our jobData document or relation `isProcessed`, we will mark this value as `true` once all the messages are sent and at the start of process job we will check if this value is true or false if it's true we will terminate the job.

 ```js
 async function processBulkJob(jobId: string): Promise<void> {